robjkc/robjkc.github.io/README.md

 **Senior Software Engineer** @ O’Reilly Auto Parts | Oct 2003 – Feb 2020
 - Lead architect and developer for Java graphical point-of-sale application deployed to over 4,000 stores.
-- Creation of an advanced catalog system used to search and display millions o fautomotive parts.
+- Creation of an advanced catalog system used to search and display millions of automotive parts.

 **Independent iPhone Developer** @ RetainIt | Oct 2013 – Jan 2016
 - Designed and developed a successful iPhone application, RetainIt - Organize & Todo.